Partnership Disputes and Lawsuits Among Partners of a New Jersey Partnership

 Dissolution of a New Jersey Partnership

 A decision to dissolve a partnership should not be made impulsively.
-With dissolution comes the potential for further problems and partner liability.
+With dissolution comes the potential for further problems and liability.
 Under the New Jersey Partnership Act dissolution is disfavored.
 Only under limited circumstances will dissolution be permitted or ordered by a judge.
 However, dissolution is permitted and will not be reversed by a judge if the reasons for the dissolution are clearly described and approved in a written partnership agreement.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Partnership Attorney